Garage Size Chart

 A garage size chart can help you compare common dimensions, but the next decision is whether the size is practical enough to build from.
 For many homeowners and builders, a 24×24 detached garage is a strong starting point because it provides two-car parking, clearer door movement, and more usable space than a tight 20×20 layout.

 Easy Garage Plans currently offers a 24×24 detached two-car garage plan package in Builder and Pro versions.
 Use this page to compare sizes, then move to the available plan set if 24×24 fits your lot, budget, and local requirements.
+The plan package is sold as a digital download through Gumroad and remains a standard plan set, not a custom design service.

 Quick Answer